Elementary and Secondary Education Program

 About the program

-The Elementary and Secondary Education Program also includes funding for services provided to First Nations students identified as having mild to profound learning disabilities.
+The Elementary and Secondary Education Program also includes funding for services provided to First Nations students identified as having mild to profound special education needs.

-Students assessed with severe to profound learning disabilities are eligible for funding under the High-Cost Special Education Program.
+Students assessed with moderate to profound special education needs are also eligible for funding under the High-Cost Special Education Program.

-Families of a First Nations child who is not receiving the services and support that they need may contact a Jordan's Principle representative for assistance.
+Families of a First Nations child who is not receiving the services and support that they need may contact a Jordan's Principle regional focal point for assistance.

-Funding is given directly to band councils, or to organizations designated by band councils, based on the number of students listed in the Nominal Roll.
+Funding is given directly to First Nations or to organizations designated by a First Nation, based on the number of students listed in the nominal roll.

-To be included on the Nominal Roll, a student must be eligible, registered for school, and be in regular attendance on the last school day of September in a school year.
+To be included on the nominal roll, a student must be eligible, registered for school and be in regular attendance on the last instructional day of September in a school year.

-There is no formal application process for the Elementary and Secondary Education Program, as funding is given directly to band councils or to organizations designated by band councils, based on the number of students listed on the Nominal Roll.
-To receive funding, recipients must show that a student meets the requirements to be included on the Nominal Roll.
+There is no formal application process for the Elementary and Secondary Education Program as funding is given directly to First Nations or to organizations designated by a First Nation based on the number of students listed on the nominal roll.
+To receive funding, recipients must show that a student meets the requirements to be included on the nominal roll.

-To determine if a student is eligible to be included on the Nominal Roll and to receive department funding, please consult the Elementary and Secondary Education Program: National Program Guidelines 2018-2019.
+To determine if a student is eligible to be included on the nominal roll and to receive department funding, consult: Elementary and Secondary Education Program: National Program Guidelines 2023 to 2024.

-To find out more, contact ISC by email at firstname.lastname@example.org or by telephone at 1-800-567-9604 and ask to speak to an Education officer.
+To find out more, contact Indigenous Services Canada by email at firstname.lastname@example.org.